Thirdwrist/shoppinpal/readme.md

 If you feel the task takes too much time, implement only a part of it (like one or two endpoints only), but what you implement should meet every requirement from the must have list above.

+### Todo

+- [ ] Validation to stop multiple books of same isbn
+- [ ] Remove Database credentials in version control
+- [ ] Make release date nullable on validation and DB schema